altairioffe/scheduler/README.md

 # Interview Scheduler

-Interview scheduler is a React application that allows users to book and canel interviews.
+Interview scheduler is a React application that allows users to book and cancel interviews.

 ![](public/images/scheduler_screenshot.png)